SYS ONLINE

 Lt.
 Col. Dan Rooney is a former PGA Tour player and an F-16 fighter pilot.
 He served three combat tours in Iraq with the Oklahoma Air National Guard.
 He is the founder of Folds of Honor, a non-profit that has provided over forty thousand educational scholarships to children and spouses of fallen and disabled American military service members.

 The F-16 cockpit is one of the highest-stress operational environments in modern military operations.
-Combat sorties involve life-or-death decisions made in fractions of a second, with consequences that include loss of aircraft, loss of pilot, and potential collateral casualties on the ground.
-The pilot has to maintain composure, accurate situational awareness, and trained execution under conditions that would crush most performers' inner games.
+Combat sorties involve life-or-death decisions made in fractions of a second.

 Rooney has reported using the SFT routine before combat sorties.
 See It: visualizing the mission objective with multi-sensory specificity.
 Feel It: rehearsing the body sensations and rhythms of the trained execution.
-Trust It: releasing conscious control of the trained competence and committing to executing the mission as practiced.
+Trust It: releasing conscious control and committing to executing the mission as practiced.

 If the routine works in an F-16 cockpit during combat, the routine works almost anywhere.